Cricket: Kashmir students who cheered for Pakistan face India terror law | DW | 26.10.2021

 In 1947, Britain relinquished control, but left behind two states: the secular Indian Union and the Islamic Republic of Pakistan.
 A long history of animosity between India and Pakistan has fueled three wars since the subcontinent's partition, including two over control of Kashmir, which is divided between the two countries.

-It wasn't the only legacy of Britain's long colonial rule — as cricket has gripped the two nations, arguably even more so than its former ruler.
+It wasn't the only legacy of Britain's long colonial rule — cricket competition has also gripped the two nations, arguably even more so than its former ruler.

 The anti-terror law was amended in 2019 to allow the government to designate an individual as a terrorist.